To oil or not to that is the question… The answer is “whatever the client wants”

 Owatrol solutions are manufactured from the highest quality raw materials and are the Professional’s choice for wood care today.
-Companies such as Decking Décor and Exterior Decking are solely recommending the use of Owatrol solutions and this is virtue of the quality that they provide.
+Companies such as Decking Décor are solely recommending the use of Owatrol solutions and this is a virtue of the quality that they provide.

-The overriding statement therefore is that whilst you may be inclined to apply lower costing solutions than the likes of Owatrol, Osmo and other higher end solutions, this will probably not be cost effective in the medium to long term.
-Delivering the right solution from the outset will deliver the best results and for the Professional looking to develop their reputation and ensure repeat business in the future, it is the best way to guarantee this.
+The overriding statement, therefore, is that whilst you may be inclined to apply lower costing solutions than the likes of Owatrol, Osmo and other higher-end solutions, this will probably not be cost-effective in the medium to long term.
+Delivering the right solution from the outset will deliver the best results and for the Professionals looking to develop their reputation and ensure repeat business in the future, it is the best way to guarantee this.

 This page was printed in Spring 2013 Timber and ecoConstruction Magazine on page 18.
 Whilst this page is 10 years old, the information is still current…